b-kirsch/cold_pool_detection/README.md

 ## Description
 Algorithm to detect and analyze passages of convective cold pools from time series data of air temperature and rainfall.
-Cold-pool passages are detected from rapid temperature drops (default: -2 K within 20 min) associated with non-zero rainfall.
-A cold-pool event is defined as a time period prior to the time of detected cold-pool passage and after it (default: 30 and 60 min).
+Cold-pool passages are detected from rapid temperature drops associated with non-zero rainfall.
+A cold-pool event is defined as a time period prior to the time of detected cold-pool passage and after it.
 Characteristic values within these pre- and post-passage periods are used to calculate the perturbation strength for given parameters.
 The characteristics of any additionally provided variables during one or both of these periods of the cold-pool events